Ed Jucker: Coaching career

-Under Jucker's coaching direction in the early 60s, Cincinnati won back-to-back NCAA basketball tournament, in 1961 and 1962, defeating Ohio State, who had the great Jerry Lucas, John Havlicek and Bob Knight, both years.
-His 1963 team reached the championship game of the NCAA tournament, where the Bearcats were upended 60–58 in overtime by Loyola of Chicago and All-American Jerry Harkness.
+Jucker left the program after the 1965 season, citing the effects the job had on his family.
 Jucker holds the record for the highest winning percentage (.917) in NCAA tournament play.
 In his five seasons coaching the Bearcats, Jucker's team posted a record of 113–28, a .801 winning percentage.

-Jucker left coaching at UC after the 1965 season.
 In 1966 he remained at the university as the Intramural Director and spent the summer in Spain coaching their national team.
-He agreed to coach the Spain national team from 1967 but changed his mind when he received offers from the National Basketball Association (NBA).
-In 1967, he became the head coach of the Cincinnati Royals of the National Basketball Association, a position he held for two seasons.
+He agreed to coach the Spain national team from 1967 but changed his mind when he received offers from the National Basketball Association with Cincinnati Royals and the American Basketball Association with the Indiana Pacers.
+In 1967, he chose to become the head coach of the Cincinnati Royals of the National Basketball Association, which had both Robertson and Lucas on the roster.
+Robertson played in a career-low 65 games due to hamstring problems but still led the league in scoring with 29.2 points per game.
+The Royals (who also saw injury happen to Lucas on his knee) finished 39–43, one game out of a playoff spot.
+The 1968–69 season had them start at 20–9, but the turn of the year saw them fade away to a 41–41 finish.
+Jucker was let go after the season ended.
 Jucker then went to Rollins College in Winter Park, Florida where he built the school's basketball program into a national contender in NCAA Division II.